The Final Cold War

 Well, we can see it clearly.
 The United States is worried.
 They have shifted their security priority from terrorism to China and Russia.
 Donald Trump and his administration have decided to strike hard economically where they can.
 The tariffs on Chinese goods have steadily increased since the beginning of last year, and the effects have started to show cracks in the Chinese economy, despite easing attempts by the government.

 Another key wild card in this conflict is Taiwan.
 Taiwan has long been a source of conflict but the United States has not pursued it's goals in the region as aggressively as they are today.
 From phone calls, recognition of Taiwan as an independent country all the way to military deals, the US is not shying away from it's support despite Chinese complaints.

-What is guaranteed however, is that similar to the last Cold War, we will see one system and civilization dominate as the other withdraws.
-Every conflict in history has had an eventual winner, even though the victory comes at consequences and is never as full as expected.
+What is guaranteed however, is that similar to the last Cold War, we will see one system and civilisation dominate as the other withdraws.
+Every conflict in history has had an eventual winner, even though the victory comes with consequences and is never as full as expected.
 The scale of this conflict however, almost guarantees the eventual triumph of one system on a global stage, in a much more conclusive sense than the last Cold War.
 Either the Chinese continue to steamroll and advance in their global ambitions, replacing the United States, or the United States finally puts an end to the Chinese rise, giving it full edge over East Asia for expanding its ideals.
 Only time will tell, but the future is going to be very interesting.